Can short bursts of exercise or eating windows cut diabetes risk in teens?

 Summary

-This study looks at whether 4 weeks of high-intensity interval training (HIIT) or time-restricted eating (TRE) can improve health markers linked to type 2 diabetes in teens and young adults (ages 14-30) with overweight or obesity.
-Participants will be randomly assigned to one of the two approaches.
-The goal is to see which method better reduces diabetes risk factors like weight, blood sugar, and cholesterol.
+This study tests whether 4 weeks of high-intensity interval training (HIIT) or time-restricted eating (TRE) can improve health markers linked to type 2 diabetes in adolescents and young adults with overweight or obesity.
+Forty participants will be randomly assigned to one of the two interventions.
+Researchers will measure changes in weight, blood sugar, insulin, and other metabolic indicators.

 Get updates